The IoT story

-The IoT also plays a key role in the future of manufacturing.
+- OPTIMIZED PRODUCTION: The IoT also plays a key role in the future of manufacturing.
 Industrie 4.0 is creating a new paradigm for production halls.
-Through the networking of all parts of the supply and production chains, production can be universally optimized and instantly and automatically adapted to new requirements – up to and including the production of customized products (batch size one) at competitive prices.
-The real-time data required is provided by sensors – on vendor parts, on machines, or in quality control systems – that are all connected to the Internet and whose measured values are centrally analyzed.
+By networking of all parts of the supply and production chains, production can be optimized and instantly adapted to new requirements including the production of customized products (batch size one) at competitive prices.

 IoT and AI